jsrepojs/jsrepo/sites/next/src/lib/docs/registry/providers/self-hosted.md

 Since self hosting allows you to serve your registry from any path you can also serve multiple registries from the same domain.

 For example say you had a JavaScript and TypeScript variant of your registry.
-You may want to serve it them `example.com/r/ts` and `example.com/r/js` respectively.
+You may want to serve them from `example.com/r/ts` and `example.com/r/js` respectively.

 To do this you can adjust your build config to build each registry individually and pass a different path to the `--output-dir` flag for each registry.